 On February 4, 2021, Samsung introduced electrocardiograms (ECGs) on the Galaxy Watch Active2 and the Galaxy Watch3.
 ECG uses electric signals generated from your heart muscles to detect and monitor the health of your heart.
-But how reliable is the Samsung Watch ECG?
+But how accurate is the ECG on Samsung watch 4?

+Samsung Watch 4 ECG is accurate for informational purposes only.
 In a study conducted by JAMA Cardiology, the smartwatch ECG revealed significant sensitivity and specificity.
 On average, it identifies and distinguishes between different types of heart attacks with about 93% to 95% accuracy.
-However, Samsung Watch ECG is reliable for informational purposes only.

 Unlike clinical ECGs with ten electrodes for increased reliability, Samsung Watch ECG has only two electrodes.
 This article will investigate the reliability of the Samsung Watch ECG and why you should have one.

 The Samsung Watch has two electrodes.
 One is a circular cathode located at the bottom of the smartwatch in contact with your wrist.
 The other is a touch-sensitive button that completes the electrical circuit when you place your finger on it.

 To measure your heartbeat and rhythm, you need to be at rest.
 The Samsung ECG cannot provide reliable heart data if you are moving.
 Therefore, rest your forearm on a flat surface and place a finger of the other arm on the top sensor button for 30 seconds.

 Once the circuit is completed, the Samsung Watch flashes green light beams into your blood vessels.
 The light-based technology, called photoplethysmography, senses blood flow rate at the skin surface as controlled by the heart’s pumping.
 It maps the differences in blood volume using the pulse to estimate your heart rate.